Yaslen Clemente Shows Serious Underboob In Knotted, Bandeau Bikini Top

 Model/influencer and noted fitness fanatic Yaslen Clemente continues to bombard her Instagram timeline with snapshots and reels of her sculpted body in skimpy attire.
 For her latest offering, she dropped a sensuous slideshow featuring two pictures and a short video, all of which teased her 2.5 million followers with an ample showing of underboob.

-In the Saturday afternoon post, the 23-year-old Body By Yas proprietor was snapped while wearing a multi-colored swim set that featured a knotted, bandeau-style top and string bikini bottoms that covered little beyond the more intimate areas of her midsection.
+In the Saturday afternoon post, the 23-year-old Body By Yas proprietor was snapped while wearing a multicolored swim set that featured a knotted, bandeau-style top and string bikini bottoms that covered little beyond the more intimate areas of her midsection.

 Clemente captioned the share by imploring her fans to click through to the last slide for the full-motion clip.
-She also tagged her own, personal swimwear boutique — Bikinis By Yas — as the brand behind her skimpy suit in the uploaded spread.
+She also tagged her own personal swimwear boutique, Bikinis By Yas, as the brand behind her skimpy suit in the uploaded spread.

-Fans went ape over Clemente’s ultra-revealing update in short order, double-tapping the multi-slider to the tune of 40,000-plus likes in just a few, short hours.
-Meanwhile, the comments section was overrun with an outpouring of support from the model’s enamored admirers.
+Fans loved Clemente's ultra-revealing update, double-tapping the multi-slider to the tune of 40,000-plus likes in just a few short hours.
+Meanwhile, the comments section was overrun with an outpouring of support from the model's enamored admirers.

 "This girl is what I wanted for Christmas," confessed one impressed person.